 Lead Paint Problems

-DEAR TIM: I am thinking of having extensive rehabilitation work performed on my 40-year old home.
+DEAR TIM: I'm thinking of having extensive rehabilitation work performed on my home built in 1959.
 It will include both interior and exterior alterations.
 I have heard that lead poisoning can happen during remodeling work.
 Is there a possibility that my family and myself will be exposed to lead as the contractor works on my home?
 How can we determine if lead exists in our home?
 Cindy M., Hillsboro, OH

 Humanity has known that lead is a poison for over 2,000 years.
 In 370 BC Hippocrates documented a sickness he labeled as lead colic.
 For many years, people ignored the wisdom of Hippocrates.
 The Romans used lead in their cookware and as a component in their spectacular waterworks system that supplied drinking water to Rome.
 One of the symptoms of lead poisoning is a gradual loss of taste.
 Perhaps this is one reason why certain Italian foods are spicy.